domijin/LibertyEarth/README.md

         - Privacy challenge
         - Trust challenge
 	- A better walk-through of the vision, wording, language, etc.
-	- Disclose the road-map towards collective society.
+	- ~~Disclose the road-map towards collective society.~~
 	- Test and iterate the [execution plan](Execution.md).
 	- Better Name of the Project and a Website.
+    - Structure the GitHub to be more operational on collaboration.
+        - Directory for Stories
+        - Index Resources and ongoing Projects
+        - Build WiKi
+        - A Website